Why Vitamins & Supplements Can’t Replace Food

 - beans and lentils

-Vitamins and minerals.
 Vitamins are organic substances found in plants and animals.
 Minerals are inorganic elements from the earth (soil and water).
 Both are essential for normal growth and optimal health.

 Here’s a list of vitamins and minerals that are crucial for good health, plus the best food sources of each: